11.1 Introduction to evaluation

 11.2 Conducting an evaluation

-11.2.1 PERs should be conducted by the Project Manager at project closure.
+11.2.1 PERs should be conducted by the project manager at project closure.
 However, all other evaluations should be led by individuals who have not been involved in the management or implementation of the proposal under consideration.
 This is so that they are in a position to take an independent and unbiased view.
-It is desirable and should be possible to maintain this principle even for the evaluation of lower value projects, although it may not be practical for all de minimis expenditures (i.e. those below £1million).
+It is desirable and should be possible to maintain this principle even for the evaluation of lower value projects, although it may not be practical for all de minimis expenditures (i.e. those below £1m).
 Basic principles for planning and managing evaluations are outlined at 1.6 above.

 Initiatives which have a long life should be evaluated regularly to ensure that they remain affordable and continue to provide value for money.
 This should include re-examining the information used and assumptions made in the original business case to ensure that these remain valid.